farhad/pidgets/README.md

 [![Download](https://api.bintray.com/packages/farhad/maven/pidgets/images/download.svg)](https://bintray.com/farhad/maven/pidgets/_latestVersion)

-The purpose of the `Pidgets` project, is to make the life of Android developers easier, by providing widgets and utilities for day-to-day routine tasks, so that she can save time and focus on the core problem.
+The purpose of the `Pidgets` project is to provide resuable widgets and utilities for day-to-day routine tasks, so that we can save time and focus on the core problem.

 ## Download
 ```groovy